CEA-MetroCarac/drift_correction/README.md

 pip install PyQt5     # or PyQt6, PySide2, PySide6, if no Qt backend have been already installed in your env. drift-correction
 ```
+(Requires about 750MB of free disk space.)

 ## Scripting mode

-Drift correction can also be performed via Python scripting (without the Napari GUI), by passing a 3D array ``arr3d`` or a ``dirname`` to the dedicated functions as shown in:
+without the Napari GUI, the drift correction can be performed via Python scripting, considering a 3D array ``arr3d`` or a ``dirname`` with the labeled '.tif' images to handle.
+Example:

 ```bash
 from drift_correction import process_array, process_dirname